nzjc/nzjc.github.io/_posts/2020-06-29-changing-mtu-in-eve-ng-allowing-jumbo-frames.md

           collisions:0 txqueuelen:1000
           RX bytes:66286 (66.2 KB)  TX bytes:88080 (88.0 KB)</code></pre>

 There it is.
 At layer-2, we have MTU 9000.
 As the virtual routers are assuming a piece of wire with no MTU at all connecting them to the other side, there is a problem.
-I think I&#8217;m MTU 9126, but in reality I&#8217;m down to 9000 on the wire.
-Which explains why I can send a ping that&#8217;s _nearly_ 9000 bytes:
+I think I'm MTU 9126, but in reality I'm down to 9000 on the wire.
+Which explains why I can send a ping that's _nearly_ 9000 bytes:

 <pre><code class="language-markdown">root@R1&gt; ping 2.2.2.2 size 8976 do-not-fragment
 PING 2.2.2.2 (2.2.2.2): 8976 data bytes